How to Write a Usability Testing Report (With Free Templates and Examples)

 As UX Matters research notes in the Do’s and Don’ts of Usability Testing, “Recruiting is often the most critical element of usability testing.
 If you conduct usability testing with the wrong participants—people who aren’t representative of your target market—you’ll often find yourself making the wrong changes to a product’s user interface.”

 Bonus: Don’t forget to analyze the effectiveness of your methodology afterward to improve your process for future usability testing research.
-By creating your usability report on Xtensio, you can copy or move entire sections from one folio to another to streamline the creation of your next report.
+By creating your usability report on Xtensio, you can copy or move entire sections from one folio to another to speed up the creation of your next report.

 6. Participant Profiles